Matrix mechanics of the relativistic point particle and string in Clifford space: The quantum string

 \section{The quantum string}

-If the quantized string is going to represent a physical particle, the Lorentz charge and space-time momentum of the string must satisfy the Poincare algebra.
+If the quantized string is going to represent a physical particle, the Lorentz charge and space-time momentum of the string must satisfy the Poincaré algebra.
 The conserved $SL(2.\mathbb{C})$ and $U(1)$ Noether current densities are

 Let $\Gamma$ be a space-like curve connecting two fixed points on the boundaries of the world sheet and let $\sigma^{\alpha}(u)$, $\sigma^{\alpha}(u')$ and $\sigma^{\alpha}(u'')$ be three points on this curve.
 Then we can define the world sheet scalars